spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation_documentType |
 | **Expected Value** | One of: "BillOfMaterial", "Model3D", "DismantlingManual", "RemovalManual", "OtherManual", "Drawing" |

----

 ###### 6.1.3.1.2 mimeType {#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation_mimeType}

-The *mimeType* defines the format of the documentation, such as PDF, PNG, or other media types.
+The `mimeType` defines the format of the documentation, such as PDF, PNG, or other media types.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|